- International Fees

 International fees are typically three times the amount of domestic fees.
 Exact cost will be calculated upon completion of registration.

 This course provides an outline of the physical processes that control how watersheds function; it provides the necessary geophysical link with biology required to successfully plan, undertake and complete ecological restoration.
 Both terrestrial and fluvial processes are considered.
 Because these processes require understanding of general geoscience principals, this course includes selected basic introduction to earth science concepts.
 The first section of the course covers general earth science principals leading into terrain assessment, including a wide range of terrain attributes, with mapping and related interpretations such as landslide and erosion hazards from the point of view of the map user and according to current provincial (British Columbia) standards.
-Topics covered include an overview of watershed assessment approaches, morphetmetry, hydrogeological concepts, surficial materials and landforms, principles of soil physical behaviour (e.g., drainage and strength), terrain map symbols, terrain survey intensity levels, engineering characteristics of surficial materials (soils), landslide and other slope processes, and the reliability and limitations of terrain and slope stability mapping.
-The second section, dealing with fluvial processes, covers applicable provincial and federal legislation as well as collection and interpretation of stream channel data.
+Topics covered include an overview of watershed assessment approaches, morphometry, hydrological concepts, surficial materials and landforms, principles of soil physical behavior (e.g., drainage and strength), use of terrain maps, terrain map symbols, and developing terrain maps landslide and other slope processes.
+The second section, dealing with fluvial processes, covers the collection and interpretation of stream channel data.
 Other topics will include: the provincial Channel Assessment Procedure and the effects of land use on stream channel, gully and alluvial fan morphology, and channel restoration strategies.

 - Acceptance into the Ecological Restoration degree program or by departmental approval.

 Below is one offering of RENR 8201 for the Winter 2024 term.

 Wed Jan 03 - Wed Apr 17 (14 weeks)

 - CRN 90706